tonghoon/kube-arbitrator/contrib/DLaaS/deployment/deployment.md

 git checkout xqueuejob_contrib_helm_fix
 cd contrib/DLaaS/deployment
 ```
-### 3. Determine if you cluster has enough resources for installating the Helm chart.
+### 3. Determine if the cluster has enough resources for installing the Helm chart for the Enhanced QueueJob.

 The default memory resource demand for the extended queuejob controller is `2G`.
 If your cluster is a small installation such as MiniKube you will want to adjust the Helm installation resource requests accordingly.

-To find out available compute node on your cluster enter the following command:
+To list available compute nodes on your cluster enter the following command:
 ```
 kubektl get nodes
 ```